loshz/syspect/README.md

 # Linux eBPF Monitoring Daemon (/ˈliːmərs/)
 [![Build Status](https://github.com/syscll/lemurs/workflows/CI/badge.svg)](https://github.com/syscll/lemurs/actions)

+> Note: this is currently a side project so I can experiment with different libs.
+It shouldn't be used in a production environment.

-A system service that collects metrics via eBPF and exports them to Prometheus.
+A Linux service that monitors systems via eBPF and exports data to Prometheus.